Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ## Query the Data Ingested
 Duration: 2

-Create a new sql cell by clicking on + SQL.
+Create a new SQL cell by clicking on + SQL.

 Paste this section into the new cell.